abhishekwaichal/book-notes/designing-data-intensive-applications.markdown

 ##### The Object-Relational Mismatch

 * Impedance mismatch is the disconnect between objects in the application code and the database model of tables, rows, and columns.
-* A JSON representation of a document-oriented database has better locality than an equivalent multi-table schema.
+* A JSON representation of a document-oriented database has a better locality than an equivalent multi-table schema.

 ##### Many-to-One and Many-to-Many Relationships

-* In a document-oriented database, if information is duplicated and that information is changed, then all redundant copies need to be updated.
+* In a document-oriented database, if the information is duplicated and that information is changed, then all redundant copies need to be updated.
 Normalization is the key idea behind removing such duplication.

 ##### Are Document Databases Repeating History?